-Use for example the $OpenCV_Debug$ name.
-Then by selecting the sheet $Right\ Click \rightarrow Properties$.
+Use for example the OpenCV\Debug name.
+Then by selecting the sheet Right Click $\rightarrow$ Properties.
 In the following I will show to set the OpenCV rules locally, as I find unnecessary to pollute projects with custom rules that I do not use it.
 Go the C++ groups General entry and under the "Additional Include Directories" add the path to your OpenCV include.
-If you don't have "C/C++" group, you should add any .c/.cpp file to the project.

-\$(OPENCV_DIR)\include
+\$(OPENCV\DIR)\include